lh9171338/MagicCube/README.md

 # 1. Introduction
->>This depository is a Magic cube (Rubik's cube) game implemented by Matlab.
+>>This repository is a Magic cube (Rubik's cube) game implemented by Matlab.

 # 2. Usage
 ## 2.1 Parameters